finbourne/workflow-sdk-csharp/sdk/docs/TasksApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<TasksApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<TasksApi>();
             var createTaskRequest = new CreateTaskRequest(); // CreateTaskRequest | Request to create Task var trigger = "trigger_example";  // string? | The name of the Trigger to invoke (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // Task result = apiInstance.CreateTask(createTaskRequest, trigger, opts: opts);

                 // [EXPERIMENTAL] CreateTask: Create a new Task Task result = apiInstance.CreateTask(createTaskRequest, trigger);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));